Icehawk78/Kardashev/Rules.md

 ## Setup
-Each player chooses a role and gets the associated starting tiles.
-Each role starts with a different number of colonies, fleets, resources, or technologies, as indicated on the role card.
+Each player chooses a role and gets the associated components.

-Set up your starting pieces in the designated starting zones, determined by the number of players.
+Set up your starting planet tiles in the designated starting zones, determined by the number of players.
+Place a colony on either planet.
+Place a fleet on either planet.
 Draw 1 of each resource.
 Lay out the Technology cards around your role card, colored-side down.
+Follow the additional set up step on your role card.
 <img src="/images/Player_Setup.png" />